c4software/Auto-Build-Deploy/README.md

 # Auto Build Deploy

 This project simplifies the automation of deploying an application via a webhook.
+The prupose is to automate the redeployment of a web application when a new commit is pushed to the repository.

+The server listens for a POST request on a specified path.
+When the request is received, the server pulls the repository, builds a Docker image, and restarts the application to serve the new image for clients.

 ## Features